awsdocs/amazon-eks-user-guide/doc_source/coredns.md

-# Installing or Upgrading CoreDNS<a name="coredns"></a>
+# Installing or upgrading CoreDNS<a name="coredns"></a>

-CoreDNS is supported on Amazon EKS clusters with Kubernetes version 1\.11 or later\.
+CoreDNS is supported on Amazon EKS clusters with Kubernetes version 1\.12 or later\.
 Clusters that were created with Kubernetes version 1\.10 shipped with `kube-dns` as the default DNS and service discovery provider\.
 If you have updated from a 1\.10 cluster and you want to use CoreDNS for DNS and service discovery, then you must install CoreDNS and remove `kube-dns`\.

 To check if your cluster is already running CoreDNS, use the following command\.